Published: 01 July 2021

 Treatment is available and can result in full recovery.
 Preventative products are available and with regular use prevention is easy to achieve.
 Your veterinary surgeon can recommend a parasite control programme for your dog.
 If your dog eats slugs and snails, but is not showing any symptoms, arrange a check up with your veterinary surgeon as a precaution.

 Always speak to your vet because not all worming products are effective against this particular parasite.

 We cover this topic and others on our First Aid for Dogs course.
-Courses take place in venues across Sussex (Crawley, Brighton & Hove, Angmering), Surrey (Guildford, Woking) and London.
+Courses take place in venues across Sussex (currently just in Brighton until circumstances allow).

 If you’d like to be kept up-to-date with our courses please do sign up for our newsletter.